aloneInEntropy/game-projects/Dead Overlap/Assets/Text/Dialogue/guide.md

 ```

 ### Choices
-***[Note that all functions here are explicitly preceded by a tilde, but are not shown in explanations.]***

-Choices are dictated using two hashtags (`##`) followed by the number of choices present.
-On the next line, each choice is written using the `@` symbol followed by the choice number.
+Choices are dictated using two hashtags (`~##`) followed by the number of choices present.
+On the next line, each choice is written using the `~@` symbol followed by the choice number.
 The choice section is then ended with another double hashtag followed by a period.

 To run a function during the dialogue, append the choice text with `||f` followed by a space and the name of the function.
 Separate parameters with spaces and further functions with another bar (`|`).
 To call a signal during the dialogue, append the choice text with `||s` followed by a space and the name of the signal.
 Separate parameters with spaces and further signals with another bar (`|`).